Agneepath (2012 film): Marketing

 The first official trailer of Agneepath was launched at a press conference in Mumbai on 29 August 2011.
 Dharma Productions streamed the event live on the production house's YouTube channel.
 The event was attended by the entire cast: Roshan, Kapoor, Dutt and Chopra.
 The trailer of the film was the third most watched trailer in India, behind the films, Don 2 and Ra.One.

 The film associated itself with McDonald's to provide a discount of ₹50 to customers buying a meal at the joint.
 Additionally, few winners were offered a chance to win a lunch date with Roshan.
 As part of the promotional campaign, Roshan, Dutt and Chopra visited Dubai on 19 January 2012, to interact with fans at a shopping mall, followed by an invitational high tea party.
 The actors travelled to several places in India including New Delhi, Nagpur and other cities to promote the film.

+Indiagames also released an adventure mobile video game based on the film.